 Old-Fashioned Peanut Butter Fudge Recipe

-Often times, when people think of old-fashioned ways of cooking, they think of the older generations slaving away for hours upon hours over a hot stove.
+Oftentimes, when people think of old-fashioned ways of cooking, they think of the older generations slaving away for hours upon hours over a hot stove.
 With this delicious peanut butter fudge recipe, that is just not the case.
-Passed through my family for four generations, this super easy to make fudge recipe only requires 6 basic ingredients that can be found in any kitchen and is ready to serve within 20 minutes.
+Passed through my family for four generations, this easy-to-make fudge recipe only requires 6 basic ingredients that can be found in any kitchen and is ready to serve within 20 minutes.

 Ingredients for Peanut Butter Fudge